 Beyond the case prep, and pulling those parts from the original Power Reset board there is the Super Game Boy Cartridge parts to deal with.

 With the Super Game Boy, we pull the board.
 We need to salvage four parts.
 The CPU, the two Ram Chips (they are identical) and the Cartridge Port.
 Below you can see the board after those parts are removed.
 I did clean the flux from the board and kept it if I find a future use for it.
 To remove the chips I used the technique that Andy West showed with Low Temp Solder alloy.
 I watched him do it a couple times, I then watched some other people using it to remove chips.
 For me I wasn’t having all that great a luck with the CPU, so to make the process go easier I used my hot air station to make it easier that helped me a lot.
 It seemed that in Andy’s video it must have also taken him awhile to get the CPU off, I felt better using the hot air as the heat was applied for less time than it was taking with the iron alone.
 I am sure I would have gotten it with just the iron, but it is also nice to use the hot air station for more than heat shrink now and then.
 That low temp alloy is weird stuff, the flux smells odd too.
 It is the first I used it.
-Be sure to clean the low temp solder from the chips afer removing them.
-That stuff made a bit of a mess.
+Be sure to clean the low temp solder from the chips with some solder wick after removing them.
+It needs removed as it is not good to have it on the final board it doesn’t work as well as solder.

 For the Cartridge Port, I used some money from Christmas to purchase one of the cheaper desoldering guns.
-I also used it to remove the switches from the Power Reset board and VGA and Audio sockets from the VGA to HDMI adaper.
-I could have done it with my desoldering iron, it is shown in one of my C64 refurbishing posts here I believe.
+I also used the new desoldering gun to remove the switches from the Power Reset board and VGA and Audio sockets from the VGA to HDMI adapter.
+I could have done it with my desoldering iron, it is shown in one of my C64 refurbishing posts.
 I also used it to pull the Link Port from the DMG-07 4 Player adapter.

 Below is the VGA to HDMI Adapter after it was prepped for installation.
 The VGA Port and the 3.5mm Audio port had to be removed.
 Even with the desoldering gun, I ended up pulling some of the through holes out of the VGA port, nothing that was a problem though in this case.
 It has 5V (Large Red), Ground (Large Green) for power that go over to the Power Reset board.
 Then the Dark Blue (Left Channel) and Brown (Right Channel) wires go to the pad for Left and Right audio over on the Main PCB, Ground is all joined so that doesn’t need a wire in this case.
 Then we have the Red, Green and Blue for the R, G, B pins then the Orange ( V Sync) and Yellow ( H Sync) and I did wire the Black wire for Ground there.
 The small wires are 30awg Wrapping Wire.